-Albany Med Initiative Combats Hypertension
+Albany Med Initiative to Combat Hypertension

-Cardiologist Ferdinand Venditti, M.D., vice dean for clinical affairs and head of the Albany Med Faculty Physicians group, said that under protocols Albany Med adopted last year the percentage of Albany Med patients diagnosed with hypertension who were able to lower their blood pressure through treatment rose to 78 percent in 2013 from 66 percent in 2012.
-According to the American Heart Association, only 52 percent of Americans with hypertension nationwide have it under control.
+Since adopting protocols in 2012 to closely monitor, report and treat patients’ hypertension in collaboration with patients’ primary care physicians, the percentage of Albany Med patients diagnosed with hypertension who were able to lower their blood pressure through treatment rose to 90 percent in 2014 from 66 percent in 2012.
+According to the American Heart Association, in 2013 only 52 percent of Americans with hypertension nationwide have it under control.

 Dr. Venditti noted that in 2012 Albany Med Faculty Physicians saw more than 22,000 patients with a diagnosis of hypertension; roughly 40 percent of them, including many people under age 40, had had high blood pressure readings despite treatment.

-In addition to the hypertension program, Albany Med also developed the region’s first pediatric hypertension program last year, and has embarked on a “Know Your Numbers” campaign to promote awareness of the dangers of hypertension to all of Albany Med’s more than 7,000 employees.
+In addition to the hypertension program, Albany Med also developed the region’s first pediatric hypertension program last year, and has embarked on a “Know Your Numbers” campaign to promote awareness of the dangers of hypertension to all of Albany Med’s more than 8,000 employees.